grexrr/grexrr/README.md

 - I work in English, and also speak Mandarin and Cantonese — occasionally I even code in all three 😉.

 I’m **actively looking** for a project I can meaningfully contribute to.
-Or if you want to build any airports, stadiums or hospitals I could help you with that too.
-I was previously an architect.
+(Or if you want to build any airports, stadiums or hospitals I could also help you with that.
+I am a former architect.)

 ---